TheCodingZombie/Nightlight/README.md

 # Nightlight
-A small game made for Jame Gam 2024.
+A small game originally made for Jame Gam 2024, now an ongoing project.
+THIS IS UNFINISHED AND IS CURRENTLY IN THE BETA STAGES OF DEVELOPMENT.

 # Features
 - Pixel Art Style